 Combined programs are an excellent option for students who are interested in continuing their education with a graduate degree after earning a Bachelor’s.
 There are some very compelling benefits that come with studying through a combined program, with two of the most noteworthy being a serious savings in time and overall cost.
 We encourage you to learn more and talk with your advisor to see if you are on track to be considered for a Combined program.

 Curious about what the life cycle of a combined program at Montclair State might look like?
-Take a look at the timeline below:
+Take a look at the timeline below or view the Combined Program Flow Chart:

 - Senior year of High School –Student applies to a Combined Program via Undergraduate Admissions

-- Post-Admission as a Montclair State undergraduate student – Student speaks to an advisor and completes Change of Major form to enroll in the undergraduate portion of the combined program if certain conditions are met
+- Post-Admission as a Montclair State undergraduate student – Student speaks to an advisor and completes the Combined Program Change of Major Form to enroll in the undergraduate portion of the combined program if certain conditions are met

 - End of Freshman year –Student receives academic advising to keep them on track for continued enrollment